Elfsborgsmarschen's gold medal

 True cohesion is not created in a conference room.
 It is born of shared effort and shared success.

 When you take on Elfsborgsmarschen as a group, you will see new sides of each other.
-You will need to support those who are struggling at the 30-kilometer mark.
+You will need to support those who are struggling at the 30-kilometre mark.
 You will share the silence when the going gets tough and the euphoria at the finish line.
 You will return to the workplace not just as colleagues, but as a team that has overcome a real challenge together.

 Unlike most team-building activities, no one needs to feel left out here.
 Everyone walks at their own pace but shares the experience.
 After the march, you will know what you can achieve together when it really matters.